TBozz35/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. Make Directories: This file rite a script that counts the number of directories and sub-directories in the current directory.
 12. What’s new: This file create a script that displays the 10 newest files in the current directory.
 13. Being unique is better than being perfect: This file create a script that takes a list of words as input and prints only words that appear exactly once.
+14. It must be in that file: This file display lines containing the pattern “root” from the file /etc/passwd.